 7. SHUI XIAN VEGETARIAN

-This was the closest vegetarian restaurant to where I lived and, as a result, the one I visited most.
+This was the closest vegetarian food Melaka restaurant to where I lived and, as a result, the one I visited most.
 My opinion of it changed depending on what was on offer, but one thing I came to realize is that everything is wayyyy too salty.
 It has to be msg.
 That said, I still enjoyed this restaurant.
 The short menu showcases vegan versions of popular Malaysian dishes.
 Try the vegan chicken rice ball (a Malacca specialty consisting of boiled chicken and dumpling-like rice balls), the laksa (a spicy coconut noodle soup) and the mee rebus (a sweet and sour noodle soup) for a sample of traditional Malay dishes.
 Look out for the daily specials: Monday’s spicy spaghetti is the bomb!
 Closed on Sunday.
 Around 5RM per meal.

 8. FO KWANG